Ilorin Kwara State, Nigeria Travel Guide

 Malaria presents a high risk throughout Nigeria.

-Take anti-malarial medication as prescribed, use Insect repellent containing DEET, wear long sleeves and pants in the evenings, and sleep under mosquito nets.
+Take anti-malarial medication as prescribed, use Insect repellent containing DEET, dress in long sleeves and trousers in the evenings, and sleep under mosquito nets.

 Food and water-borne diseases like Typhoid Fever, Cholera, and Hepatitis A are also concerns.
-Drink only bottled or purified water, avoid ice, eat hot and thoroughly cooked food, peel fruits and vegetables yourself, and practice strict hand hygiene.
+Make sure you only drink bottled or purified water, steer clear of ice, eat hot and thoroughly cooked food, peel fruits and vegetables yourself, and practice strict hand hygiene.

 Diarrheal diseases are common; carry rehydration salts and Anti-diarrhea medication.
-During hot seasons, heat exhaustion or stroke may occur; stay hydrated, seek shade, and wear light clothing.
+In hot weather seasons, heat exhaustion or stroke may occur; stay hydrated, seek shade, and wear light clothing.

-Access to public and private hospitals.
+Access to governmental and non-governmental hospitals.
 University of Ilorin Teaching Hospital (UITH) is a major public institution.

-Private clinics generally bring better standards than public facilities, but may fall below international standards.
+Private clinics generally bring better standards more so than public facilities, but may fall below international standards.
 Payment often upfront, even in emergencies.

 Ambulance services are limited and may lack reliability.
 Private transport arrangements or get in touch withs for medical emergencies are advisable.